EMH-Mark-I/ytscrape/README.md

 [2] View list:

 • To view the list again, insert option 2 and press return.
-In the list view you will have the option to change the layout of the list.
+In the list view you will have the option to change the layout of the list and view video info.

 [3] View list in spreadsheet: